readyready15728/misc/awakemud-notes.md

 for it to roll up and start loading, then you can board.
 * One can buy a Caribbean League visa at a discount at St. Patrick's International Airport in the customs office.
-* There is an ATM in the southern entrance are of St. Patrick's International Airport on Sauteurs.
+* There is an ATM in the southern entrance area of St. Patrick's International Airport on Sauteurs.
 * Guillaume's Goods on Sauteurs sells swimming equipment.
 * Lacoste's Boats and Rentals on Sauteurs sells watercraft.